StaziaPhoenix/CO2/Readme.md

 Our Recommendations for Improving the Codebase:

 1. You may want to fix the object naming - for example, we have a pinch valve and acid pump which both operate via a relay, so in code we made them both Pinch objects.
 However, that doesn't functionally make sense, and you may want to make a dedicated acid_pump object (even though it is just a digital pin).
-2. Regarding the Pinch Valve: it is not in the final protable system.
-Instead, according the flowhart from benchtop it uses valves the same way that the syringe pump.
-However, our quarter did not get that set up, and we have it temporarily operating as a pinch valve in order to work with the hybrid system set up.
+2. Regarding the Pinch Valve: it is not in the final portable system.
+Instead, according the flowchart from Benchtop, it uses valves the same way as the syringe pump.
+However, our quarter did not get that set up, and we have it temporarily operating as a pinch valve in order to work with the hybrid system set up for us.
 Depending on how your quarter progresses, you may need to switch it back to a pump object like the control syringe so that you can operate it with valves.

 You may contact us at...